-From my own experience with WooCommerce, working with and teaching clients, the need to customize the fields on their checkout page came up time after time.
+From my own experience with WooCommerce, working with and teaching clients in the past, the need to customize the fields on their checkout page came up time after time.
 I found a free plugin that worked for some simpler control, but what I discovered with most all of the plugins that is they changed it globally.
 So no matter what product or service you were selling, the checkout page was the same.

 Now imagine if you could customize the checkout page for specific products.
 Or even better, for specific conditions.
 Well, that is where the Advanced Checkout Fields for WooCommerce plugin steps in.
 It gives you the option to create Checkout groups, that let you show different checkout fields based on the conditions you have set up.
 Yep, talking about that good, old conditional logic again.